Paths

 be done in several ways.

-method transforms a Param[A]
+The imap method transforms a Param[A] into a Param[B] by providing

-built-in Param[String]
+built-in Param[String].

 val intParam = Param.string.imap(_.toInt)(_.toString)